 6. Star Store

 The Star Store was in the Fairhaven or Berdon Plaza.
 At one time there were quite a few Star Stores in the area.
-A Star Store had opened in New Bedford as early as 1898 and was also called New Bedford Dry Goods Co.
+A Star Store had opened in New Bedford as early as 1898 and was run by New Bedford Dry Goods Co.
 That particular store had the nation’s first escalator.
 Star Store was the original Wal-Mart with a deli, clothing department, jewelry, cosmetics, pet center and more.

 Almac’s was in the same Berdon or Fairhaven Plaza that the Star Store was in.
 It was the number one destination for groceries.
 Of course, it is now Shaw’s Supermarket.
 Was the Mammoth-Mart in the plaza then?

-8. Phoenix Restaurant
+8. Phoenix Restaurant (they are back open!)